baconjs/bacon.js/README.md

 <a name="property-onvalue"></a>
 [`property.onValue(f)`](#property-onvalue "property.onValue(f)") similar to [`stream.onValue`](#stream-onvalue), except that also
 pushes the initial value of the property, in case there is one.
-See [Function Construction rules](#function-construction-rules) below for different forms of calling this method.
+See [Function Construction rules](#function-construction-rules) below for diferent forms of calling this method.
 Just like `subscribe`, this method returns a function for unsubscribing.

 <a name="property-onvalues"></a>